metavige/ocp-install-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v3.3 - CodeReady Containers 1.18.0 using OpenShift command line tools v4.6 and OpenShift Container Platform 4.6.

-- v3.2 - CodeReady Containers 1.17.0 using OpenShift command line tools v4.5 and OpenShift Container Platform 4.5
+- v3.2 - CodeReady Containers 1.17.0 using OpenShift command line tools v4.5 and OpenShift Container Platform 4.5.

-- v3.1 - CodeReady Containers 1.16.0 using OpenShift command line tools v4.5 and OpenShift Container Platform 4.5
+- v3.1 - CodeReady Containers 1.16.0 using OpenShift command line tools v4.5 and OpenShift Container Platform 4.5.

-- v3.0 - CodeReady Containers 1.15.0 using OpenShift command line tools v4.5 and OpenShift Container Platform 4.5
+- v3.0 - CodeReady Containers 1.15.0 using OpenShift command line tools v4.5 and OpenShift Container Platform 4.5.

 - v2.9 - CodeReady Containers 1.11.0 using OpenShift command line tools v4.4 and OpenShift Container Platform 4.4.